Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 the ground crew and WSO can block each other during simultaneous transmissions.
 In addition, the WSO's function selector switch must be in **HOT MIC** to allow aircraft to ground communications.

+Keep in mind that you can verify the 2-way communication by using "Comms Check" option.

 ## TODO

-* explain features a bit more
+* explain features a bit more (especially visual checks)
 * add some images
+* ARI/AFCS check